daniele-baccega/sybil-forecasting/README.md

 ## WHAT'S NEW IN VERSION 3.0
 - Added an array in input to Sybil: the initial marking of the compartmental model [S, I, R, D].
 - We introduced the possibility to work with data on recoveries or with a fixed recovery rate.

-## IN PROGRESS
-- We are introducing the possibility to use data on vaccinations.
+- We introduced the possibility to use data on vaccinations.

 ## INTRODUCTION
 The COVID-19 pandemic, caused by the SARS-CoV-2 virus, highlights the intricate challenges of addressing the most impactful global health crisis of the 21st century.